drabindr/JYahooFinance/README.md

 JYahooFinance
 =========

-JYahooFinance is a simple API for querying the financial data available through Yahoo Finance.
+JYahooFinance is a simple API for querying data available through Yahoo Finance.
 Some of the features include:

   - Historical Prices w/ dividends
   - Symbol Summary